johtela/vscode-modaledit/README.md

   missing or false the search is case-insensitive.
 - By default the search scope is the current line.
 If you want search inside the whole document, set the `docScope` flag.
+- The `nested` makes sure that `from` and `to` are balanced.
+I.e. if there are nested `from` → `to` blocks, the command selects the block where the cursor currently resides.
+Deeper level blocks will be included in the selection.

-Below is an example that selects all text inside quotation marks.
+Below is an example that selects all text inside matching parentheses.
 For more advanced examples check the [tutorial][9].
 ```js
 {